peter-huang0402/tmp_test/README.md

 About write limit feature, users can set up the write limit for each protection group.
 When one protection group reaches the write limit, our system sends email notification and transfers write requests to other available groups.

-Regarding crash recovery feature, when SSDs fail and system also crashes, after rebooting your machine and restarting SOFA, SOFA can rebuild data successfully for failed SSDs and can restore system to its normal state.
+Regarding crash recovery feature, when SSDs fail and system also crashes, then after rebooting your machine and restarting SOFA, SOFA can rebuild data successfully for failed SSDs and can restore system to its normal state.

 For scale up feature, if there are more spare disks in your machine, SOFA can be scaled up on-the-fly at runtime with more groups and with more space in the block device.